Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

 • Flushes the abdomen with a saline solution to clear out the medicine.

-You can expect to stay in the hospital for approximately 10 to 14 days.
-This is to allow the body to heal and bowel function to return.
+You'll stay in the hospital for about 10 to 14 days.
+This will allow your body to heal and your bowel function to return.

-You will need an IV for fluids and possibly nutrition during your recovery.
-Your digestive system needs time to recover.
-You'll work with a dietitian to make sure your body gets the nutrients it needs.
+During your stay, you'll need an IV for fluids and possibly nutrition.
+Your digestive system needs time to recover, and you'll work with a dietitian to ensure your body gets the nutrients it needs.

-Your doctor or care team will provide details for caring for yourself once you're allowed to go home.
+Your doctor or care team will provide details for caring for yourself once you can go home.

 You may feel fatigued for a few months after surgery.
-Stay active during this time but within your doctor's limits, such as slow walks throughout the day.
+Stay active during this time but within your doctor's recommendations, such as slow daily walks.

 Your doctor will also design a follow-up care plan for you.
 You'll need routine scans or blood tests in the coming years to watch for cancer recurrence.